Note: rootstock descriptions are for reference only. Dave Wilson Nursery does not offer rootstock for sale.

 Trees dwarfed to half of standard size.
 Resists fireblight and phytophthora root rot.
 Well anchored, no staking required.
 Few or no suckers.
 Young trees bear so heavily that thinning is essential to control stress on tree.
 Requires fertile soil, constant moisture.
 Trees on Mark may be held to any desired height by summer pruning.
 Not presently used by Dave Wilson Nursery.

 Dwarfing to 1/3 of Standard.
 Approximate height to 10', width to 6'.
 Resistant to Phytopthora.
 Excellent precocity & cold hardiness.
 Produces large fruit.
 Supports heavy crops and recovers from over-production much better than Mark.
 Good choice for heavy soils.

-A Cornell University intoduction, un-pruned height is 40%-50% of standard (8'-10').
+A Cornell University introduction, unpruned height is about 1/3 to 40% of standard (8'-10').
 Very cold hardy and very fire blight resistant.
 A precocious bearer of large fruit, this rootstock resists crown rot and root rot while suckering very little.